 How much will you give and for how long?

-The higher the endowment, the higher the percentage that goes to students.
-“The goal is not to use the principal, but to use the income,” Pizzinat explains.
-Today, a minimum scholarship of $50,000 with a 4.7 percent return will provide nearly $2,500 per year.
+The higher the endowment, the higher the amount that goes to students.
+A minimum scholarship of $50,000 with a 4.7 percent return will provide nearly $2,500 per year.
 This could be distributed to one student or split between two.

 What are the tax benefits?